Aims of the Conference

 - We do not produce expensive conference packs or advertising, all the money goes into the conference itself.

 Each year the conference is expanded to include new features and it gets bigger each year.
-We filled the venue we used in 1999 so for 2000 onwards we moved to a larger venue.

 The city has good road and rail links to the rest of the UK :